joanvallve/yaml-schema-cpp/README.md

 The following features are included in the library:

 ### `follow`
-Analogoulsy to schemas, the user can copy the content of a different YAML file into another one using `follow` key and providing the relative or absolute path of the included file. `follow` can be used recursively.
+Analogoulsy to schemas, the user can specify that some part of a YAML files is defined in a different YAML file.
+Use the key `follow` to provide the relative or absolute path of the file to be copy-pasted.
+Note: `follow` can be used recursively.

 ### Relative paths
 This library handles relative paths parameters.
 In case a string value starts by `./` or `../`, it is interpreted as relative path and it is properly concatenated to its absolute location.
-This is useful in case of using `follow` to a YAML containing a relative path.
+This is useful in case of using `follow` to a YAML in a different folder that contains a path parameter.

 ### Tree structure
 This library is intended to be used to validate a given YAML file with parameters.
 Then, loops are not suported in the input YAML file.
 It is assumed to have tree structure.
 Note that `follow` copies the content of the other file, so multiple `follow` instantes to the same file is supported.